Cooking Oils and Their Purpose

 3. Canola Oil

 It has pro-inflammatory characteristics and is heavily processed.
-Just like with corn, this oil is derived from genetically modified plant.
-Unless it has label which says “organic” chances are high canola oil you have (or want to buy) contains a high level of toxic chemicals.
-This oil can increase* the risk of getting lung cancer, lead to loss of vision and decrease* the functionality of central nervous system.
-Additionally, canola oil can invoke various respiratory problems, anemia, constipation, and increase* the risk of getting cardiovascular disease.
+Just like with corn, this oil is derived from a genetically modified plant.
+Unless it has a label which says “organic” chances are high canola oil you have (or want to buy) contains a high level of toxic chemicals.
+This oil can increase the risk of getting lung cancer, lead to loss of vision and decrease the functionality of the central nervous system.
+Additionally, canola oil can invoke various respiratory problems, anemia, constipation, and increase the risk of getting cardiovascular disease.
 Canola oil can become rancid quickly and during chemical processing of the product, it is deodorized which can never be good for someone’s health.

 4. Sunflower Oil